tdh8316/tdh8316/README.md

 ## Interest Areas

 I'm also interested in everything computers can do!
-Here is some examples what it is:
+These are some examples:
 - Builing beautiful applications using flutter
 - Human-Computer Interaction
 - Wireless Communication and Security